GSA/cto-website/_guides/Agile_Investment_Proof-Of-Concept_phase_checklist.md

 	* Assigned Scrum Master
 	* Agile coaching support and guidance
 * Team members are fully dedicated to the Prototype effort

-**Development Environment**
-* Has development environment been defined? (e.g. test/dev environment, production, etc.)
-* Has required access been identified, requested and setup completed?

 **Existing Solutions and Systems**
 * Has it been specified if the solution requested is a feature fix or capability enhancement on an existing platform?